-UT Health Austin’s Livestrong Cancer Institutes currently provides care to those diagnosed with or at risk of gynecologic cancer, as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.
+UT Health Austin’s Livestrong Cancer Institutes currently provide care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head and neck, hematologic, and lung cancers.

 Individuals with certain cancer diagnoses or with particular treatment plans may be eligible to participate in clinical research at the Livestrong Cancer Institutes.
 The goal of clinical research is to better understand new drugs or new drug combinations.

 Donation of tissue and other samples for pre-clinical research is also currently available at our cancer center.
-These samples help researchers better learn about how cancer arises, how to better treat it, and aid in the development of new treatments to test in clinical trials.
+These samples help researchers better understand how cancer arises and how to better treat cancer in addition to aiding in the development of new treatments to test in clinical trials.

 Not all patients are eligible for clinical research, and eligibility criteria will vary depending the on clinical trial available.
-Criteria may include a number of different factors including age, diagnosis, medical history, and treatment plan and medications.
+Criteria may include a number of different factors, such as age, diagnosis, medical history, or treatment plan and medications.